 Yatra Capital Limited (the "Company") is a limited liability company incorporated and domiciled in Jersey with registered office address at First Floor Le Masurier House, La Rue Le Masurier, St Helier, Jersey, JE2 4YE.
+With effect from 24 July 2017, the registered office of the Company has moved to Second Floor, No. 4 The Forum, Grenville Street, St Helier Jersey JE2 4UF.

 The Company is governed by the Collective Investment Funds (Jersey) Law 1988, as amended, and the subordinate legislation made there under and regulated by the Jersey Financial Services Commission.
 The purpose of the Company is to enable pooling of funds by investors for investment in K2 Property Limited ("K2") and its subsidiaries.